zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 ### Generating Embeddings

-Now that we have a recipe dataset ready to rock and roll, the next step is transforming each recipe into an embedding that accurately captures the semantic meaning of each recipe in vector form.
-Looking at the columns of our dataset from above, we have a few different options to play around with for determining what combination of attributes would best represent the semantic meaning of each recipe.
+The next step is transforming each recipe into an embedding that accurately captures the semantic meaning of each recipe in vector form.
+Looking at the keys in each recipe above, we have a few different options to play around with for determining what combination of attributes would best represent the semantic meaning of each recipe.
 For example, would we want to include amount of carbs, protiens and fats in the embedding?
 What about the recipe author?

 Choosing what to include in each embedding is an important thought exercise, and requires a nuanced understanding of how we imagine our vector database would be used by our application.
 In practice, we might run A/B tests on different combinations of attributes to see which combinations yield the highest precision against a test set of queries.
 However, we're going to keep things simple here and construct our embeddings using a combination of a recipe's title and description, while storing the rest of the attributes in a metadata storage system.
 More on that aspect in bit.